taufik-nurrohman/markdown/README.md

 Notes follow [Markdown Extra’s syntax for notes](https://michelf.ca/projects/php-markdown/extra#footnotes), but with slightly different HTML output to match [Mecha](https://github.com/mecha-cms)’s common naming style.
 Unlike Markdown Extra, multi-line notes don’t have to be indented by four spaces.
-A space or tab is suffice to continue the note.
+A space or tab is suffice to continue the note:

 <table>
 <thead>